The Exposure Triangle Explained: Aperture, Shutter Speed & ISO for Landscape Photography

 The Foundation of Great Images: The Exposure Triangle

-The exposure triangle is the bedrock of photography, a conceptual model representing the relationship between the three elements that control the brightness, or exposure, of an image: aperture, shutter speed, and ISO.
-It is often visualized as three equal parts—aperture, shutter speed, and ISO—each contributing equally to the final exposure.
+The exposure triangle is the bedrock of photography, a conceptual model representing the relationship between the three settings that control the brightness, or exposure, of an image: aperture, shutter speed, and ISO.
+These three variables are often visualized as three equal parts, each contributing to a proper exposure.
 Each setting not only affects the amount of light reaching the digital sensor but also introduces a distinct creative side effect, such as depth of field, motion blur, or digital noise.

 Why Mastery is Crucial for Landscape Photographers